miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 apps for building empires.
 It's all anyone's cared about for a good long while.
 AIs are over-trained on it.

+## The Loneliness of Innovation: Going Off the Beaten Track

 Going off the beaten track as an outlier doing creative things, perhaps for the first time in history, is a lonely place to be.
 The AIs will not like it because they cannot help you so much there, and so they will try to corral and wrangle